 Considered a “distinctive destination” by the National Trust for Historic Preservation, Apalachicola is home to a handful of fascinating museums.
 While you’re here, be sure to stop by the John Gorrie Museum State Park, which documents the long-standing history of Apalachicola.
 Among other remarkable relics, this venue includes a replica of the ice machine created and patented in 1851 by Dr. John Gorrie.
 His brilliant invention ultimately became the basis for the ice industry and air conditioning.

 Don’t forget to stop by Apalachicola’s two historic antebellum museums, The Raney House and The Orman House.
 Both built in 1838, these exquisite homes showcase 19th century furnishings, documents and artifacts, offering a glimpse into Apalachicola life in the 1800s.
-To explore the town’s rich nautical history, check out the Apalachicola Maritime Museum.
-Located in downtown Apalachicola, this museum offers a hands-on learning experience with exhibits featuring sailing, boat-building and boat restoration.

 If you’re looking to learn more about Carrabelle’s history, you’re in luck!
 This picturesque coastal town is home to a couple of noteworthy museums.
 Swing by the Carrabelle History Museum to discover Carrabelle’s story as told through the memorabilia of its long-term residents.
 Here you’ll find everything from ancient pottery shards and fossils to arrest records, old yearbooks, newspapers and family photos.